sysdiglabs/terraform-aws-secure-for-cloud/use-cases/_questionnaire.md

 # Use-Case Questionnaire

-This questionnaire is aimed to help you/us find the most suitable example or self-baked use-case.
+This questionnaire is aimed to help you/us find the most suitable way of deploying [Sysdig Secure for Cloud](https://docs.sysdig.com/en/docs/installation/sysdig-secure-for-cloud/).

 Despite wanting only to trial it, we suggest that you deploy, and test it, in the most-similar situation to what you have on your production environment.